microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 ## Introduction

-In this challenge, you'll install the pre-requisites tools and software as well as create the Azure resources required for the workshop.
+In this challenge, you'll install the pre-requisites tools and software as well as create the Azure resources required.

 *Resource provisioning can take up to **25 minutes**, depending on the region used.
 Once you launch the script to create the Azure resources, you can move on to challenge 1 while the resources are provisioned.*